peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding enc,
         System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: `encoding.DecodeToString(input)` .
-If the object's class already has a DecodeToString method with the ame parameters, that method takes precedence over this extension ethod.
+Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: `encoding.DecodeToString(input)` .
+If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>